AviatrixSystems/Docs/HowTos/ingress_firewall_example.rst

 			RemoteIPProxyProtocol On

-	- Edit/add commands into LogFormat section as below:
+	- To view client IP address in the access log, edit/add commands into LogFormat section as below:

 		::